There are now 2 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) in-field exercises; (2) report of field diary; and (3) weekly group assignments.
+Indicative assessments in this unit are as follows: (1) in-field exercises and participation; (2) report of field diary; and (3) weekly group assignments.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Sven Ouzman and Prof. Joakim Goldhahn

 - Unit rules